Athens Nothern, Southern and Suburbs

 located across the street of the Vouliagmeni beach, you can reach here via Athens Bus or KTEL Bus that uses coastal road to Sounion. or take Metro if you prefer, take the metro line to Ellinikon and take the Saronida Express 122.

-If you wish to know more infos about the services and what they offer visit their official website here; Vouliagmeni Lake
+If you wish to know more info about the services and what they offer visit their official website here; Vouliagmeni Lake

 Other sites that you must definitely take a look are